 Midsize Truck: Toyota Tacoma

-The Tacoma is now offered in no fewer than eight trim levels, in two cab configurations (Xtra Cab, Double Cab), and two cargo bed sizes (5-foot, 6-foot), so choosing the right one is going to take some time.
-Starting at $39,400, the TRD Sport version seems to split the difference between a decent amount of equipment and a reasonable price.
+The Tacoma is now offered in no fewer than eight trim levels, in two cab configurations (Xtra Cab, Double Cab), and with two cargo bed sizes (5-foot, 6-foot), so choosing the right one is going to take some time.
+Starting at around $40,000, the TRD Sport version seems to split the difference between a decent amount of equipment and a reasonable price.
 The bummer here is that if you want heated seats, it’s going to cost you more; they’re available or standard on all models except for the base SR.

 We’re assuming you’re looking at 4WD trucks and have passed on the RWD versions if you’ve gotten this far.
 Depending on the trim, Tacomas may be equipped with the BFGoodrich Trail-Terrain T/A or General Grabber HTS 60, which, for all-season tires, get pretty good marks for winter performance.